scrive/scrive-apidocs/backend/flow/docs/flow-api-guide.md

 Note that when using OAuth Flow requires a token with privilege `FULL_ACCESS`.

+_Side note:_

+Flow also supports cookie based authentication.
+However it is intended mainly for use in Scrive's internal systems and we strongly suggest you use OAuth instead.

+If you have to use cookies, please note that Flow uses the same cookies as the Document API.
+However, Flow requires that a CSRF token (or _xtoken_) be provided in an `X-Scrive-XToken` HTTP header rather than in a form field.
+This header is required for all POST, PUT, PATCH and DELETE requests and you can obtain a value for it from the `xtoken` cookie.

 ### Obtaining the Credentials

 To run the examples in this guide you will need an account in the Scrive `dev` environment at [https://dev.scrive.com](https://dev.scrive.com).